 It is frustrating having a broken device.
-We are so reliant on them in everyday life that is becomes difficult to be without them for any great length of time.
+We are so reliant on them in everyday life that it becomes difficult to be without them for any great length of time.
 Taking your broken device to a computer repair shop takes time and money.

-If this sounds appealing then you have come to the right page.
+If this sounds appealing, then you have come to the right page.
 What follows is a mix of basic troubleshooting approaches, hints, tips and tricks.

 I know from experience how much time can be wasted if you do not have the right equipment to hand when you are troubleshooting PC problems.
 You need tools such as:-

 However, before we get into the detail, we start at the beginning by looking at different toolkit bags and boxes.
 You need something in which to store and carry your tools, and as you see in the image below, bags come with many compartments.
 As your tool set increases, it becomes easy to lose things.
 Compartments are a time saver!

 We then look at the core tools you need to include in your Computer Tool Kit bag, or box, such as pen torches.
 Needle nose pliers and paper clips (yes, really!).

 Before you even attempt to put your basic computer training into practice, you must consider how to keep your devices, components, and especially internal components, safe from ESD, or ElectroStatic Discharge.

 I have seen ESD in action, and it can kill your hard drive and other components dead in the blink of an eye.
 Many people ignore the risks, and it baffles me.
 I do wonder if this is because ESD is not harmful to people?

 The PC Repair Tools article focuses on your options for preventing ESD damage, such as wrist straps, vinyl mats and brushes.

 The PC Tool Kit article focuses on supporting tools such as test or analyser cards.